readthedocs/blog/search-improvements.rst

 Improved Search
 ==================================
-Have you ever used the search functionality inside documentations hosted by Read The Docs?
+Have you ever struggled with a poorly documented software project?
+What about a well documented project but you can't find the right section inside the docs?
-Mostly yes.
-Search can always be improved and in the era of Search Engines, the documentation search also plays a big role for the users.
-The Read The Docs `core team`_ has realized the importance, and got me to take the challenge as a Google Summer of Code student.
+The Read the Docs `core team`_ has realized the importance of good search for documentation and got me to take the challenge as a Google Summer of Code student.
-The main goal of my GSoC project was to refactor the search code together with upgrading the backend Search engine, as well as adding more features to the search functionality like exact match search, case insensitive search, search as you type, suggestions etc.
+The main goal of my GSoC project was to refactor the search code together with upgrading the backend search engine, as well as adding more features to our search functionality like exact match search, case insensitive search, search as you type, suggestions and more.

 Google Summer of Code
 ^^^^^^^^^^^^^^^^^^^^^